renchanting/renchanting/readme.md

 feel free to use pony name if it says "me" or "intrj" in it, otherwise use one of the ones mentioned at the top! or ask.

-please don't copy our ponies... inspo is ok because we can't rlly stop you. but outright copying will probably result in a blocj LOL
+please don't directly copy our ponies! inspo is okay as we can't really stop you, you don't need to ask about it either. :-) (copying will most LIKELY end up w/ us hiding you)

 if you actually read everything here then Thanks!!! we don't have a collective atabook but [martyn has one](https://inthelittlewood.atabook.org/)! feel free 2 sign it :)